Social media marketing is a key aspect to a successful restaurant, and as a restaurant owner you may be asking yourself:

 Identifying your Audience & Understanding the Platform

-The most important stages of creating a successful plan for your restaurant is identifying your audience and understanding what they want from you.
+In addition to a successful, bespoke website, the most important stages of creating a successful plan for your restaurant is identifying your audience and understanding what they want from you.

 Twitter, Instagram, Facebook and TikTok all carry different personas, meaning that to effectively reach the correct people on each platform, you have to adopt the correct tone for each to really master social media app.